 The mistake occurred as the firm was changing chief financial officers.
 David A. Viniar, CFO since before the company went public in 1999, stepped down at the end of January.
 Harvey M. Schwartz, 49, formerly a co-head of securities sales and trading, took over the role and Viniar, 57, joined the board.

-Goldman Sachs, which last year raised its dividend twice (GS) and repurchased $4.64 billion of stock after winning Fed approval, didn’t provide details of its plans in a statement released yesterday.
+Goldman Sachs, which last year raised its dividend twice (GS:US) and repurchased $4.64 billion of stock after winning Fed approval, didn’t provide details of its plans in a statement released yesterday.
 JPMorgan, the biggest U.S. bank by assets, said it will boost its quarterly dividend to 38 cents, more than most analysts expected, and expand stock buybacks.

 To contact the reporter on this story: Christine Harper in New York at email@example.com